 Are all your KVM virtual machines missing after upgrading between these two LTS releases?
 If so, check Ubuntu Bug #931350 for more information and how to fix the problem.
 Specifically, you can fix this issue by downloading and running the simple script provided by Peter Matulis in Comment #9.

-Installing kvm loads the module kvm (or kvm-intel in my case) which does not allow other virtualization software to run, e.g. virtualbox.
+Installing KVM loads the module kvm (or kvm-intel in my case) which does not allow other virtualization software such as VirtualBox to run.

-The good news is that you can disable kvm and unload its modules.
-So you simply:
+The good news is that you can disable KVM and unload its modules:

 2. Unload all of its modules:

 $ sudo invoke-rc.d qemu-kvm stop